notrustverify/pastenym/README.md

 # pastenym

+## ⚠️ Pastenym has retired. ⚠️

+For more information, please refer to [this tweet](https://twitter.com/notrustverif/status/1785246045141913922).
+You can still find the code for [the backend](https://github.com/notrustverify/pastenym) and [the frontend](https://github.com/notrustverify/pastenym-frontend) on our Github repos.

+Your No Trust Verify team

+## What is Pastenym?

 This project is inspired from [pastebin](https://pastebin.com/) service.
 The main goal is to offer a solution for sharing text with [Nym](https://nymtech.net/) products to offer full anonymity, even on metadata level